openspending/osep/README.md

 The site for the proposals is here: http://labs.openspending.org/osep/

-See the site for instructions on conributing.
+See the site for instructions on contributing.